 Exercising using a treadmill and doing the same workout can get pretty boring and exhausting if you don’t have headphones plugged in.
 Most people like to listen to songs throughout the run.
 Listening to music when you run outside might not be safe, but when you are inside the gym or home, it’s actually really great.

 The kind of songs you listen to also makes a difference.
 You should avoid listening to slow and sentimental songs that will decrease your motivation.
 Instead, you can create a playlist for yourself, containing only motivational and fast songs.
 These are more likely to boost up your confidence and compel you to reach your goals for losing weight or preparing for your race day.

 This is probably the most important guideline in this article.
 You must keep your body hydrated at all times, let that be a race day or everyday training.
 Since you sweat a lot during running, you will lose a lot of water, too, and unlike outdoors, there is less wind to keep you cool.

 You should hence keep a bottle of water with you at all times.
 It is also important not to take big gulps and instead only drink in small sips whenever you feel exhausted or dehydrated.
 Moreover, the temperature of the water is also important.
 You shouldn’t drink cold water while running as it tends to lower down the overall temperature of your body.

 Cool Down After Your Workout

-Even if you want to shift from a run to a walk, you will have to cool down first.
+Even if you want to shift from a run to a walk, you will have to slow down first.
 If you don’t, you will feel a bit dizzy or agitated when you shift to a brisk or a light walk.
 Stopping suddenly also causes other issues like a surge of head and back pain.
 Your blood pressure and your heartbeat also decrease rapidly, causing your body to tire down easily.

 After a run of 20-30 minutes, decrease the alignment of the treadmill, and walk for a couple of minutes so that your body gets time to cool down.